Comic book convention: Expansion and growth

-In 1966, comic book conventions continued to evolve and expand, The July 23–24 New York Comicon (not to be confused with the later New York Comic Con) was held at the Park Sheraton Hotel, in New York.
+In 1966, comic book conventions continued to evolve and expand, The July 23–24 New York Comicon (not to be confused with the later New York Comic Con) was held at the Park Sheraton Hotel, in Manhattan.
 Produced by John Benson, guests included Jack Kirby, Jim Steranko, Otto Binder, Len Brown, Larry Ivie, Jack Binder, Roy Thomas, Gil Kane, Archie Goodwin, Bhob Stewart, Klaus Nordling, Sal Trapani, Rocke Mastroserio, and Ted White.
 (There were four women in attendance: Pat Lupoff, Lee Hoffman, Flo Steinberg, and Maggie Thompson.)
 Featured events included a keynote speech by Kirby, a discussion about censorship between Don Thompson and Comics Code Authority acting administrator Leonard Darvin, a panel about the Golden Age of Comics, and one on the "so-called 'Forgotten '50s", particularly EC Comics.
 Bhob Stewart, on a panel with Archie Goodwin and Ted White, predicted that there would soon be "underground comics" just as there were already "underground films".

-That same summer (August 12–14) in New York, Dave Kaler produced Academy Con II at the City Squire Inn.
+In the same summer (August 12–14) in New York, Dave Kaler produced Academy Con II at the City Squire Inn in Midtown Manhattan.

-Meanwhile, also in 1966, the first Southwesterncon was held in Dallas, Texas.
+Meanwhile, also in 1966, the first Southwesterncon was held in Dallas.
 Organized by Larry Herndon (of the fanzine Star Studded Comics), the official guest was Dave Kaler; about 70 attendees participated.
-Later Southwesterncons rotated between Houston ("Houstoncon") and Dallas ("D-Con"), adding Oklahoma City ("Multicon") to the mix in 1970.
+Later Southwesterncons rotated between Houston ("Houstoncon") and Dallas ("D-Con"), adding Oklahoma City, Oklahoma ("Multicon") to the mix in 1970.
 The Southwesterncon partnership lasted roughly until 1971, with Houstoncon, D-Con, and Multicon continuing separately until 1982.

 In 1966, a new convention, Gateway Con, was inaugurated in St. Louis.
 In 1968, two important conventions had their start.
 Taking over for the Academy Con, Brooklyn native and school teacher Phil Seuling hosted the International Convention of Comic Book Art at the Statler Hilton Hotel in New York City on July 4–7.
-The guests of honor were Stan Lee and Burne Hogarth This annual convention, which later became known as the Comic Art Convention (CAC), hosted the presentation of the Alley Awards from 1968 to 1970.
+The guests of honor were Stan Lee and Burne Hogarth The annual convention, which later became known as the Comic Art Convention (CAC), hosted the presentation of the Alley Awards from 1968 to 1970.
 CAC ran annually (occasionally in Philadelphia) over Independence Day weekend, until 1983.
 In England, Phil Clarke produced Comicon '68 (British Comic Art Convention) at the Midland Hotel, Birmingham, from August 30 to September 2, 1968.
 "Member"-guests include Alan Moore, Paul Neary, Jim Baikie, Steve Moore, and Nick Landau; there were 70 attendees.
 The British Comicon ran annually, variously in Birmingham, London, and Sheffield, until 1981.